-California-based Bank of Whittier (BoW) has been offering its 12-month CD (0.85% APY) for about eight months.
-The 12-month CD can be opened with a $1k minimum deposit, with no stated balance cap.
+California-based Bank of Whittier (BoW) recently added 50 bps to its nationally available 12-month High Yield CD, boosting the APY to 1.00%.
+The 12-month High Yield CD can be opened with a $1k minimum deposit, with no stated balance cap.

 As stated on the Time Certificates of Deposit page, the Early Withdrawal Penalty reads as follows,

 Penalty for early withdrawal for original terms of one year or less – 31 days.
 A penalty for early withdrawal will be assessed even if it requires the reduction of the principal amount.

 Funding a CD can be done by wire transfer, check, or internal transfer, with the rate locking in when funds are received.
 Interest is compounded daily and may be paid monthly or quarterly by check, or credited to a BoW checking or savings account.